Betti numbers and shifts in minimal graded free resolutions: Introduction

 Let $S=K[x_1,\ldots,x_n]$ be a polynomial ring over a field $K$ equipped with the standard grading by setting $\deg(x_i)=1$.
 We consider a standard graded $K$-algebra $R=S/I$ where $I\subset S$ is a graded ideal and the minimal graded free resolution of $R$:

 where $\beta^S_{i,j}(R)=\dim_K \Tor^S_i(R,K)_{j}$ are the graded Betti numbers and $p=\projdim(R)$ is the projective dimension of $R$.
 Let $\beta^S_{i}(R)=\sum_{j\in\Z}\beta^S_{i,j}(R)$ be the $i$-th total Betti number of $R$.
-Recall that $R$ has a {\em pure resolution} if the resolution has the following shape:
+Recall that $R$ has a \emph{pure resolution} if the resolution has the following shape:

 for some numbers $d_1,\ldots,d_p$.
 Let $e(R)$ denote the multiplicity of $R$.
-If $R$ is Cohen--Macaulay with a pure resolution, then Herzog and Kühl \cite{HEKU84}, and Huneke and Miller \cite{HUMI85} observed that the following formulas hold:
+If $R$ is Cohen--Macaulay with a pure resolution, then Herzog and K\"uhl \cite{HEKU84}, and Huneke and Miller \cite{HUMI85} observed that the following formulas hold:

 Consider for $1\leq i \leq p$ the numbers